alexandrelenin/propostasPDF/README.md

     *   Temas de cores para a interface.

 Este resumo representa o estado atual do projeto e oferece um roteiro para seu crescimento e aprimoramento contínuos.

+This change is to trigger a new commit with the correct Git author email.